davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

 After you have completed the homework, use the following to submit your work on Canvas.
 I assume you wrote your program inside your virtual machine.
 There are two options to submit your work.

 1. If you pushed all your code to a Github repository.
 Make sure your repo is public, and simply submit the URL to your repo on Canvas.

 2. If you'd rather submit a "zipped" file on Canvas, do the following:

-   - From the Terminal in your virtual machine,
+   - From the Terminal, navigate to the directory that contains your homework directory.
    - Navigate to the directory that contains your homework directory.
    - Zip up your homework directory: `tar -czvf <file_name>.tar.gz <homework_dir>`